Ctt011/CuisineCritique/README.md

 ></iframe>

 **Key Insight**:
-- Italian, Greek, and Australian cuisines tend to receive the highest ratings.
+- Spanish, South-west-pacific, and Greek cuisines tend to receive the highest ratings.
-- North-American and American cuisines show a broader spread in ratings, indicating variability in user satisfaction.
+- North-American cuisines shows the broadest spread in ratings, indicating variability in user satisfaction.

 #### Number of Steps vs. Rating:
 <iframe